Mt. San Antonio College

 Performs other related duties as assigned.

-5. Standard office practices and procedures, including the use of standard office equipment, basic record-keeping, and arithmetic.
+4. Modern office administrative support practices and procedures, including the use of standard office and computer equipment.

 Skills and Abilities: